DjairCosta/Myprojectpy/frontend/README.md

-My project created in frontend React with backend python
+My project created in frontend React with backend Python